usa4148/Bamboo/README.md

 Questions that can be answered through analysis:

-1) does the month of the flight have an impact on flight delays?
+1) Does the month of the flight have an impact on flight delays?
-2) does the day of the week impact flight delays? which day of the week has the most flight delays vs least flight delays?
+2) Does the day of the week impact flight delays? which day of the week has the most flight delays vs least flight delays?
-3) does time of day impact flight delays? what time of the day has greater flight delays?
+3) Does time of day impact flight delays? what time of the day has greater flight delays?
-4) which destinations have seen the most flight delays?
+4) Which destinations have seen the most flight delays?
 5) Which airlines have more flight delays?
-6) causes of flight delays
+6) Causes of flight delays

-Through this analysis, we can hope to predict whether a flight will be delayed based on flight characteristics.
-This can help airlines, passengers, etc determine future delays and hope to minimize them.
+Throughout this analysis, we hope to predict whether a flight will be delayed based on flight characteristics.
+This can help airlines, passengers, etc. determine future delays and hopefully minimize them.